df15h-moddable/df15h-unreal/docs/ce/3_configure/mods/1_systems/1_tot/tot-sudo.md

+Tot!
+Sudo

+## Features

+- A server admin panel that serves as a management platform (and accepts plugins, like "Thrall Wars Utlities").
+- An API to be leveraged by other mods (doc at [apiconan.totchinuko](https://apiconan.totchinuko.fr/#/sudo)).

+## Use

 - Admin panel: `Shift + U` or console command `datacmd sudoexile`
 - User settings: `Shift + Alt + U` or console command `datacmd clientconfig`

+## Dependencies

+None.

+## Dependents

 Dependent on Tot!
 Sudo (for some or all functionality) ...